Tian Correction

 Here is the result of only applying a median filter with a size of 15.

-# Set Proceesing Parameters
+# Set Processing Parameters

 processparams.median_filter.apply = True